 Below is a curated list of opportunities for readers, writers, and curious humans, who are looking to connect with arts and humanities.
-Our list is updated regularly.
-If you know of events, readings, or workshops in the Midwest (or virtual) that should be included, please let us know!
+If you know of other events, readings, or workshops in the Midwest (or virtual) that should be included, please let us know!

 Fall and spring reading series with local, national, and international writers.
 Past events have included writers like Ross Gay, Ilya Kaminsky, Charles Bukowski, and John Cheever.

 Writing workshops and performance events.
 No current programming schedule but virtual opportunities are posted intermittently on social media.
 No in-person opportunities at this time.

 From their website: “Larksong Writers Place is a literary organization dedicated to providing educational opportunities, events, and community-building activities for writers of all skill levels.”
 Winter and spring writing workshop dates currently posted.